Path length: 20 miles

 This late-night tornado developed along Highway 11, 1 mile south of Savoy or about 8 miles SSW of Meridian, MS. It moved to the northeast and pushed through the community of Zero and into the southside of Vimville.
 It ended near Alamucha.

 The tornado was given a rating of F3.
 255 dwellings were damaged/destroyed, most in the Zero community.
 The damage included 23 homes and 47 mobile homes that were completely destroyed.
 46 homes and 19 mobile homes had major damage.
 One school had major damage in Vimville.
 Timber damage was estimated at $1.8 million.

 57 people were injured, six critically.
 Three people were killed in mobile homes.

-I have attached a few articles about Thomas Moody.
+I have attached a few articles about Tanner Moody.
 He was a 3-month-old who was found hanging upside down in a pine tree after the tornado hit his families’ mobile home in Zero.
 He survived.

 We gathered information for this event from the SPC & NCDC Databases, the March 1992 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: